 Everyone deserves to eat delicious, hearty, healthy, and easy meals–no matter the portion!
-You may initially think this book is only for singles or those cooking just for themselves, but I think this book can be enjoyed by anyone!
+It initially seems like this book is only for solo cooks, but it can be enjoyed by anyone.

-- Creative and delicious dishes that can be made using leftover ingredients that otherwise might be wasted
+- Creatively using leftover ingredients that might otherwise be wasted

 - Making a small meal for a friend or neighbor

-- Also, these recipes can easily be scaled up if you want more portions!
+- Or scale up if you want more portions

-The recipes are all generous single portions, and there are so many amazing tips on how to cook for one if you’re not used to it!
+The recipes are generous single portions, plus amazing tips on how to cook for one!

 Can I double or triple the recipes?